-1. If this is the first time you are having this kind of problem, a fresh restart may do the trick for you.
+1. If this is the first time you are facing this kind of issue with your audio devices, restarting your computer may help you to solve it.

-2. Unplug your audio device and then plug it to your computer again.
+2. At first, unplug your audio device and then plug it to your computer again.
 Check if you are still facing the problem.

 If any of these workarounds didn’t work out for you, check out these solutions-